ahf/tor-win32/README.markdown

 <img width="33%" align="right" src="https://raw.githubusercontent.com/ahf/tor-win32/master/brain.jpg" />

 This document aims to describe how to get a working toolchain for cross compiling Tor for Windows on a Linux host.
-This was all tested in an x86-64 Debian Testing VM running on QubesOS.
+All of this was tested on an x86-64 Debian Testing VM running on QubesOS.
 It is worth noting that cross compiling Tor for Windows seems much slower than doing native compilation, but I have not tried to understand why this is the case.
 Running Tor in Wine will also appear